shivamiitgoa/shivamiitgoa.github.io/iitgoa-ml/research/projects/precision-agriculture/blog.md

 ## Introduction

 India is the second largest country having a population of about 1.32 Billion.
 Agriculture is the main resource and a large proportion of citizens are dependent on agriculture.
 We can solve several problems in India in the field of Agriculture (production/cultivation) , which could benefit the humankind.
-(This last sentence needs to explained.
-It's ambiguous)

-Our goal in this research project would be to study a lot of datasets available on India and its agriculture in its states and bring out correlations between *crop production*(crop yield x area sown) of several crops like rice, wheat, bajra, cotton, etc. depending on geographical factors such as temperatue, average annual rainfall, fertilizers, net area sown, area under irrigation, etc. and other factors such as economic, political and social factors.
+Our goal in this research project would be to study a lot of datasets available on India and its agriculture in its states and bring out correlations between *crop production*(crop yield x area sown) of several crops like rice, wheat, bajra, cotton, etc. depending on geographical factors such as temperature, average annual rainfall, fertilizers, net area sown, area under irrigation, etc. and other factors such as economic, political and social factors.

 This will surely help us to predict the future crop yields taking into consideration the past trends observed from the datasets via EDA (*Exploratory Data Analysis*).
-Also, we can contribute to the nation with much more planned and organized agriculture techniques and promote modern techonologies in India for *sustainable agriculture*.
+Also, we can contribute to the nation with much more planned and organized agriculture techniques and promote modern technologies in India for *sustainable agriculture*.

 ## Datasets and Exploratory Data Analysis